-Services and Solutions The Hypertension Plus app support patients to manage their blood pressure from home. blood pressure readings.
+The Hypertension Plus app support patients to manage their blood pressure from home.
+Medication plans are displayed in the app, with reminders to take medication and submit blood pressure readings.
 Dr'ss decisions are shared with patients and educational content encourages health living.
 Throughout FY21 we will be expanding Hypertension Plus to more NHS customers in the UK.
 This is the start of an exciting journey that has the potential to transform the way that chronic diseases are managed in Primary Care.